Libensemble/libensemble/libensemble/tests/scaling_tests/balsam_forces/readme.md

 to be transferred back to your local launch directory after every app run.
 The simulation function will wait for Balsam to transfer back a stat file, then determine the calc status based on the received output.

+### (Optional) Running libEnsemble as a Balsam app on compute nodes

+The previous instructions for running libEnsemble are understandably insufficient if running with potentially hundreds of workers or if the simulation/generation functions are computationally expensive.

+The included ``submit_libe_forces_balsam.py`` script will submit libEnsemble itself as a Balsam Job, to be run by a Balsam site on the compute nodes.
+From there libEnsemble's simulation function will behave as before, submitting forces apps to Balsam for scheduling on the same allocation.

+Since Balsam's API can initiate allocations for a given Balsam site remotely, ``submit_libe_forces_balsam.py`` behaves like a batch submission script except it can be run from *anywhere* and still initiate a session on Theta.
+This does mean that any input files still need to be transferred by Globus to be accessible by libEnsemble running on the compute nodes.
+Customize the ``input_file`` dictionary according to Balsam's Globus specifications to do this (see the previous section).

+The following parameters can be adjusted at the top of this script:

+    SIM_MAX = 16  # make sure matches in balsam_forces.yaml
+    BATCH_NUM_NODES = 5
+    BATCH_WALL_CLOCK_TIME = 60
+    PROJECT = "CSC250STMS07"
+    QUEUE = "debug-flat-quad"

+    # libE Job Parameters - Will use above resources
+    LIBE_NODES = 1
+    LIBE_RANKS = 5

+**Adjust each of the literal sites, directories, paths and other attributes** in each of the ``ApplicationDefinition`` instances.
+If transferring statfiles, this script can wait for a number of statfiles equal to ``sim_max`` to be returned, then cancel the remote BatchJob.
+For this script, set ``TRANSFER_STATFILES`` to ``True.`` The calling script will also need to be updated to contain the correct Globus endpoint and destination directory for the transfers.